Hawkbat/OuterWildsRPG/pages/guides/using.md

-﻿# Adding RPG Content to Your Mod
+﻿# Adding Content

-You can add quests, drops, and perks in either of two ways: top-level JSON files, or per-item JSON files.
+You can add quests, drops, shops, and perks in either of two ways: top-level JSON files, or per-item JSON files.
 ## Top-Level JSON Files
 If you have a small number of items, you can use a json file at the root of your project for each type of item (`quests.json`, `drops.json`, `shops.json`, or `perks.json`):